riccardogiampiccolo/dynamic-ringmod/README.md

 # Wave Digital Filter Implementation of a Dynamic Ring Modulator

-This repository contains MATLAB code for implementing the following dynamic ring modulator in the Wave Digital (WD) domain.
-A Python version of the implementation will be available soon.
+This repository contains both MATLAB and Python code for implementing the following dynamic ring modulator in the Wave Digital (WD) domain.

 ![Schematic](/ringmod.png "Circuit schematic.")